nicholasdly/sailor/README.md

-# profanity
+# sailor

-> A regular expressions based profanity filtering API in Python using FastAPI.
+> A profanity filtering API in Python using regular expressions and FastAPI.

 > [!CAUTION]
 > Due to the nature of this project, this codebase contains profanity and vulgar language in configuration and test files to define and validate functionality.
 Please proceed with this understanding when reviewing the repository.